derek-etherton/PoE2-Map-Layout-Utility/README.md

 - **Smart updates** - Weapon recommendations refresh when you level up

 ### 🎮 **User Experience**
-- **Borderless overlay** - Clean, minimal interface that doesn't interfere with gameplay
-- **System tray integration** - Minimize to tray and control via right-click menu
+- **Clean windowed interface** - Intuitive design that's easy to use alongside your game
+- **Native file dialog** - Easy log file selection with built-in file browser
 - **Drag & resize** - Fully customizable window positioning and sizing
 - **Level detection** - Automatically detects your character level from game logs
 - **Settings persistence** - Remembers your preferences between sessions

 ## 🚀 **Running the Application**

-After downloading from the releases page, simply double-click the executable!
+After downloading from the releases page, simply double-click `poe_campaign_layouts.exe`!

-### 🎯 **Overlay Mode** (`PoE_Campaign_Layouts.exe`)
-- Borderless overlay that sits on top of Path of Exile 2
-- Perfect for single monitor setups
-- System tray integration - right-click the tray icon to access settings
-- Minimal interference with gameplay

-### 🪟 **Windowed Mode** (`PoE_Campaign_Layouts_Windowed.exe`)
+### 🪟 **Windowed Application**
-- Standalone window application
+- Standalone windowed application that works great on any setup
-- Great for dual monitor setups or if you prefer a separate window
+- Perfect for both single and dual monitor configurations
 - Responsive UI that scales with window size
-- Settings accessible directly in the main window
+- Settings accessible directly in the main window via the collapsible Settings section
+- Drag and resize the window to fit your preference

 ## ⚙️ **First-Time Setup**